In This Article

-Purple passion plant is one of the most unique-looking houseplants you can grow.
-Also known as purple passion vine or purple velvet plant because of its soft, fuzzy leaves, this plant will add a vibrant pop of color to your collection.
+Purple passion plant, or Gynura aurantiaca, is a very unique plant commonly found in American nurseries.
+Also known as purple passion vine or purple velvet plant (because of its soft, fuzzy leaves), this outdoor or indoor plant will add a vibrant pop of color to your space.

 Best Growing Conditions for Your Purple Passion Plant

-Your purple passion plant needs to grow in a bright, sunny spot—ideally by a window—to look its best.
-Without sufficient light, the leaves will appear green instead of its signature purple, and the stems will get long and leggy as they try to grow towards the sun.
+Your purple passion plant needs to grow in a bright spot—likely by a window—to look its best.
+Since they thrive in strong, indirect sun, an east-facing window is ideal.
+Without sufficient light, the leaves will appear green instead of their signature purple, and the stems can get long and leggy as they try to grow toward the sun.

 How to Propagate Your Purple Passion Plant

-While purple passion plants can be rooted in water, rooting these rot-prone plants in soil tends to bring about better results.
-Take cuttings for propagation during the spring or summer growing season to get them to root more quickly.
+While purple passion plants can be rooted in water, propagating these rot-prone plants with soil tends to bring about better results.
+Take cuttings for propagation during the spring or summer growing season to encourage them to root more quickly.

-You’ll need sharp pruners or shears, a small planter, seed-starting mix (or your own rooting blend, which you can make by combining one part chopped bark, one part perlite or vermiculite, and two parts peat moss), a plastic bag or small clear plastic bottle, and optional rooting hormone.
+You’ll need sharp pruners or shears, a planter, a clear plastic bag, and a rooting hormone (optional) to propagate this plant.
+You'll also need soil or a seed-starting mix—make your own rooting blend by combining one part chopped bark, one part perlite or vermiculite, and two parts peat moss.

-Use rooting hormone when propagating plants from stem cuttings to help new roots establish more quickly.
+Use rooting hormones when propagating plants from stem cuttings to help new roots establish more quickly.

-Step 1: Prepare your small pot with seed-starting mix or rooting blend.
-Lightly water the soil and poke a hole in the center a few inches deep with the end of a chopstick or pencil.
+Step 1: Prepare a small pot with seed-starting mix or rooting blend.
+Lightly water the soil and make a hole in the center with the end of a chopstick or pencil.

-Step 3: Plant the cutting in the hole you poked in the soil and gently press the soil around the stem so that it’s stable.
+Step 3: Plant the cutting in the soil hole and gently press the soil around the stem so that it’s stable.
 Moisten the soil with water.

-Step 4: Create a humid environment for the cutting by tenting a clear plastic bag over the pot (make sure that the leaves aren't touching the plastic).
-You can also cut off the top or bottom portion of a clear plastic soda bottle that will fit over the plant and within the planter's circumference and use that to hold in moisture.
+Step 4: Create a humid environment for the cutting by tenting a clear plastic bag over the plant pot (make sure leaves aren't touching the plastic).
+You can also cut the top of a clear plastic bottle off and fit it within the planter's circumference.

-Step 5: Place the cutting in a space with bright, indirect light—they need less sunlight than a mature plant.
+Step 5: Place the cutting in a space with bright, indirect light—it needs less sunlight than a mature plant.
 Keep the soil evenly moist.
-Remove the plastic cover occasionally to allow the leaves to dry out.
+Remove the plastic cover occasionally to dry the leaves.
 When you see new growth, the cutting has rooted properly and can be cared for as usual.